 - 1. Replace and install new flooring in each unit.
 At a minimum, tile must be VCT or better. - 2.
 Entire unit (all rooms and ceilings) must be repainted. - 3.
 New bathroom fixtures must be installed to include the following: - a) New tub and new shower, re-glazing not allowed.
 Three piece surround insert is acceptable.
 All caulking must be replaced. - b) Replace sink, vanity and plumbing fixtures with new.
 Vanity to include, at a minimum, a pull out drawer and/or storage area. - c) New toilet. - d) Install new re-circulating exhaust fan. - e) Install new water supply valves. - 4.
 New kitchen fixtures must be installed to include the following: - a) Dual track sliding drawers. - b) New double sink and plumbing fixtures. - c) New stove with re-circulating exhaust fan. - d) New Energy Star rated refrigerator, with ice maker that is a minimum of 14 cubic feet. - e) Install new water supply valves. - 5.
 New Energy Star hot water heaters with an energy factor greater than 0.61 for gas or 0.93 for electric. - 6.
 Replace all windows with insulated, double pane glass in either vinyl or aluminum framing. - 7.
 All units wired for high speed (broadband) Internet hook-up with at least one (1) centrally located connection port or wireless computer network.
 All wires to be hidden. - 8.
-Units with existing washer/dryer connections must replace and install new water supply fixtures and valves. - 9.
-All elderly acquisition/rehabilitation projects may have more than one-story, provided that existing elevators, receiving regular maintenance, are in good working condition as of the Application submittal date and service all upper level rental units.
+Units with existing washer/dryer connections must replace and install new water supply fixtures and valves.

+- 9. All elderly acquisition/rehabilitation projects may have more than one-story, provided that existing elevators, receiving regular maintenance, are in good working condition as of the Application submittal date and service all upper level rental units.
 Those projects without existing elevators will be required to install elevators. - 10.
 Window blinds and exterior window screens to be replaced. - 11.
-Replace all damaged and worn interior doors, jambs, frames, and hardware.
+Replace all damaged and worn interior doors, jambs, frames, and hardware. - 12.
 Rehabilitation projects adding any new building foundations must submit a foundation specific soils report.
 The soils report and boring site plan must reflect the results of laboratory tests conducted on a minimum of one (1) soil boring per planned building location and a minimum of one (1) soil boring at the planned paved areas of the project.
 A registered professional engineer or a certified testing agency with a current license to practice in the State of South Carolina must prepare the report.
-If prior geotechnical reports of a site as it was previously developed can be provided then new reports will not be required.
-However, it is required that soil reports and borings be submitted prior to projects moving forward with construction.